PhMajerus/CowFiles/README.md

 ![hellokitty](images/hellokitty.png)

 This uses extended Unicode characters and ANSI/VT colors (16 colors) and attributes (strikethrough, underline).
-It is based on the Hello Kitty character by Yuko Shimizu / Sanrio.
+It is based on the Hello Kitty / ハロー・キティ character by Yuko Shimizu / Sanrio.

 ### link
 ![link](images/link.png)

 This uses Unicode 16.0 octants and ANSI/VT colors (256 colors).
-It is based on the Famicom/NES game The legend of Zelda / ゼルダの伝説.
+It is based on the Famicom / NES game The legend of Zelda / ゼルダの伝説 (The Hyrule Fantasy).

 ### link-16bit
 ![link-16bit](images/link-16bit.png)

 This uses Unicode 13.0 sextants and ANSI/VT colors (256 colors).
-It is based on the Super Famicom/SNES game The legend of Zelda - A Link to the Past / 神々のトライフォース.
+It is based on the Super Famicom / SNES game The legend of Zelda / ゼルダの伝説 - A Link to the Past / 神々のトライフォース.

 ### mario
 ![mario](images/mario.png)

 This uses Unicode 13.0 sextants and ANSI/VT colors (256 colors).
-It is based on the Famicom/NES game Super Mario Bros.
+It is based on the Famicom / NES game Super Mario Bros.

 ### mona